k4lipso/gokill/README.md

 # gokill

-gokill is designed for activists, journalists, and individuals who require robust protection for their data, ensuring it remains inaccessible under any circumstances.
-It belongs to the category of anti-forensic tools, providing a means to safeguard against potential repression. gokill is a [software dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch#Software) that empowers users to configure various events.
+gokill is a [software dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch#Software) that empowers users to configure various events.
 If these events occur, they trigger predefined actions.
+The tool is designed for activists, journalists, and individuals who require robust protection for their data, ensuring it remains inaccessible under any circumstances.
+It belongs to the category of anti-forensic tools, providing a means to safeguard against potential repression.
 It is specifically crafted for worst-case scenarios, such as when intruders gain physical access to a device.
-In these intense situations, gokill automatically performs tasks to enhance your security:
+In these intense situations, gokill can automatically perform tasks to enhance your security.
+Those could be:
 - locking the screen
 - sending chat messages
 - deleting data